Indirect detection of Cosmological Constant from interacting open quantum system

-where $n^\delta_i$ represent the unit vectors along any arbitrary $i(=1,2,3)$-th direction for $\delta=1,\cdots,N$.
-Also, $\sigma^{\delta}_i$, $(i=1,2,3)$, are the three usual Pauli matrices for each particle characterized by the particle number index $\delta$.
-The free rescaled scalar field, minimally coupled with the static De Sitter background is considered as the bath, and is described by the following Hamiltonian: \begin{widetext} \end{widetext} The details of the Hamiltonian has been provided in \ref{Appendix:H}Appendix H. Here, $\Pi_{\Phi}$ represents the momentum canonically conjugate to the scalar field $\Phi(x)$ in the static De Sitter patch.
-As a choice of background classical geometry, here we have considered the static De Sitter patch, as our prime objective is to implement the present methodology to the real world cosmological observation.
-The static De Sitter metric (which we will define later) contains the Cosmological Constant term explicitly which is one of the prime measurable quantities at late time scale (mostly at the present day) in Cosmology.
+The free rescaled scalar field, minimally coupled with the static de Sitter background is considered as the bath, and is described by the following Hamiltonian: \begin{widetext} \end{widetext} The details of the Hamiltonian has been provided in Appendix H. Here, $\Pi_{\Phi}$ represents the momentum canonically conjugate to the scalar field $\Phi(x)$ in the static de Sitter patch.
+As a choice of background classical geometry, here we have considered the static de Sitter patch, as our prime objective is to implement the present methodology to the real world cosmological observation.
+The static de Sitter metric (which we will define later) contains the Cosmological Constant term explicitly which is one of the prime measurable quantities at late time scale (mostly at the present day) in Cosmology.
 Using this analogue gravity thought experiment performed with $N$ spins our objective is to measure the value of Cosmological Constant at present day from the spectroscopic shift formula indirectly.
 The choice of De-Sitter space as the background geometry comes from the assumption of identifying our universe with an exponentially flat expanding universe.
 The proof concerning the validity of the approximation is beyond the scope of this work.
 For this purpose we have only taken the observed value of Cosmological Constant to check the consistency of our finding from this methodology.
-Not only the numerical value of the Cosmological Constant, but also the curvature of static patch of De Sitter space can be further constrained using the present methodology.
-The interaction between the $N$ spin system and the thermal bath plays a crucial role in the dynamics of open quantum system.
+Not only the numerical value of the Cosmological Constant, but also the curvature of static patch of de Sitter space can be further constrained using the present methodology.
+The interaction between the $N$ identical spin system and the thermal bath plays a crucial role in the dynamics of open quantum system.
 For the model being considered, the interaction between the system of $N$ entangled spins and the bath is given by: